USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

 -   ASC Software Support (Leads: J. Laura, S.Sides)
 -   Improvement of ISIS third party dependency management (Lead: K.
     Rodriguez)
 -   ISIS Testing Modularization (Lead: J. Maple)

+#### Activities in FY21:
+- Remote SPICE Calibration
+- ISIS3 to ISISX cleanup
+- ISIS Application Modularization
+- ISIS PVL and BLOB Extraction

 #### Longer-term (5-year horizon):

 -   Evaluate the effectiveness of our efforts and continue to be response to community feedback and lessons learned.
+- Fully transition to supporting remote SPICE server capibility reducing the total data volume significantly.
+- Explore the potential for remote data processing in line with the general shift to cloud based data storage and processing in collaboration with our user base.

 ---